Veridise/Coda/DSL.md

 `circuit`:
 - `name`: The name of the circuit, which is how the circuit is referenced by a `Call` expression.
 - `inputs`: The input signals of the circuit, each with an associated refinement type.
 A call to this circuit as a component incurs obligations to satisfy the refinements of all the inputs.
+The body of the circuit assumes the refinements of these refinements on the inputs.
 - `outputs`: The output signals of the circuit, each with an associated refinement type.
-A call to this circuit as a component
+A call to this circuit as a component incurs assumptions that the output signal values satisfy these refinements.
+The body of the circuit is obligated to satisfy these refinements on the outputs.
 - `dep`: Deprecated.
 Just give it `None` during circuit construction.
 - `body`: The expression that encodes the output signals' values.
 If there is only one output signal, then this expression should be of type `{ F | phi }` which is a field element refined by `phi`.
 If there are multiple (`n > 1`) output signals then this expression should be of type `{ F * ... * F | phi }` which is an `n`-tuple of `F` refined by `phi`.